engineyard/ey-docs/pages/jruby-beta.md

   - Choose your server configuration as usual, and click on **Boot This Configuration**.
   - After the instance(s) have booted, your application code will be deployed!
   - Back in the Instances tab, click on "HTTP" link to view your application.

-## Known Issues

-  - `engineyard` gem is not supported on JRuby.
-There is a dependency on `ruby-termios` gem which depends on native C extension.
-This appears to have problems, even with the announced C extension support on JRuby.